AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/configure-workfront-for-jira.md

 1. Select the **[!UICONTROL Triggers]** tab to configure the automatic creation of [!DNL Jira] items as new [!DNL Workfront] items are created.

-   For more information about setting up triggers for the Workfront to [!DNL Jira] workflow, see [Configure triggers for automatically linking items between [!DNL Jira] and [!DNL Workfront]](#configure-triggers-for-automatically-linking-items-between-dnl-jira-and-dnl-workfront-configure-triggers-for-automatically-linking-items-between-jira-and-workfront).
+   For more information about setting up triggers for the Workfront to [!DNL Jira] workflow, see [Configure triggers for automatically linking items between [!DNL Jira] and [!DNL Workfront]](#configure-triggers-for-automatically-linking-items-between-jira-and-workfront-configure-triggers-for-automatically-linking-items-between-jira-and-workfront).

 1. Select the **[!UICONTROL Setup]** tab to configure the synchronization of fields between linked [!DNL Jira] and [!DNL Workfront] items.

-   For more information about setting up the synchronization of fields between [!DNL Jira] and [!DNL Workfront], see [Configure field synchronization between [!DNL Jira] and [!DNL Workfront] Items](#configure-field-synchronization-between-dnl-jira-and-dnl-workfront-items-configure-field-synchronization-between-jira-and-workfront-items).
+   For more information about setting up the synchronization of fields between [!DNL Jira] and [!DNL Workfront], see [Configure field synchronization between [!DNL Jira] and [!DNL Workfront] Items](#configure-field-synchronization-between-jira-and-workfront-items-configure-field-synchronization-between-jira-and-workfront-items).

    >[!NOTE]
    >